-For the year ended December 31, 2011, all non-employee directors of the Company received an annual cash retainer of \$30,000 plus \$2,000 for each in-person or telephonic board meeting attended.
-Each member of the Audit Committee received \$1,000 per Audit Committee meeting attended and the Audit Committee Chair received an annual retainer of \$7,500.
+For the year ended December 31, 2012, all non-employee directors of the Company received an annual cash retainer of \$40,000 plus \$2,000 for each in-person or telephonic board meeting attended.
+The Company's directors did not receive any additional compensation for telephonic board meeting under 30 minutes.
+Each member of the Audit Committee received \$2,000 per Audit Committee meeting attended and the Audit Committee Chair received an annual retainer of \$7,500.
 Members of the Compensation Committee receive \$2,000 for each Compensation Committee meeting attended and the Compensation Committee Chair received an annual retainer of \$5,000.
 Members of the Nominating and Corporate Governance Committee were not paid additional amounts for attendance at Nominating and Corporate Governance Committee meetings.
-All directors are also reimbursed by the Company for their out-of-pocket travel and related expenses incurred in attending all meetings of the Board of Directors and its committees.
+All directors are also reimbursed by the Company for their out-of-pocket travel and related expenses incurred in attending all meetings of the Board of Directors and its committees or other events of the Company.